Family Law Overview

 Domestic Violence Prevention

-The primary remedy to prevent or stop domestic violence is a temporary restraining order (TRO), which can require a person to move out of the house and refrain from contacting you, as well as prohibit the person from possessing a gun, enforce custody and support orders, and make other orders.
+Domestic Violence is not an isolated problem, and usually impacts an entire family.
+The primary remedy to prevent or stop domestic or family violence is a temporary restraining order ("TRO"), which can require a person to move out of the house and refrain from contacting you, as well as prohibit the person from possessing a gun, enforce custody and support orders, and make other orders.
 Domestic violence includes not only physical abuse but also the threat of violence, so you don't have to wait until you have been physically assaulted to seek a TRO.
 A TRO is only put in place for a short time, however.
 In order to obtain a long-term protective order (up to five years), you must go to court and prevail at a hearing during which the alleged abuser may appear and challenge the order.
-Both parties can be represented by their attorney in this legal courtroom hearing.
+Both parties can be represented by their attorney during this process.

-If you are in danger, please move yourself and your children to a safe place, call 9-1-1 if necessary, and contact an attorney to help you stop or prevent domestic violence on you or your kids.
+If you are in danger, please seek help, move yourself and your children to a safe place, call 9-1-1 if necessary, and contact an attorney to help you stop or prevent domestic violence against you or your kids.

 Parentage/Paternity

-Establishing legal fatherhood is important in a divorce or as a stand-alone proceeding.
-A legal father can assert the legal right to custody and visitation, as well as be required to accept the legal responsibility of financially supporting a child.
-Establishing paternity in one person may also have the effect of terminating the parental rights of another person previously presumed to be the legal father.
-We represent clients in establishing or challenging paternity in the context of a divorce or paternity proceeding.
+Establishing legal parenthood is important in a divorce or between parents who were never married, or who have raised a child as their own although they are not biological parents.
+A legal parent can assert the right to custody and visitation of a child, as well as be required to accept the legal responsibility of financially supporting a child.
+Establishing paternity or parentage in one person may also have the effect of terminating the parental rights of another person previously presumed to be the legal parent.
+We represent clients in establishing or challenging paternity and parentage in the context of a divorce or parentage proceeding, and we also assist step-parents and same-sex parents in establishing a step-parent or second-parent adoption.

 Grandparent Rights